chef/kitchen-vcenter/README.md

 ## Post Create Script

-This offers a way to make VMs ready for connections by a TestKitchen transport.
+This offers a way to make VMs ready for connections by a Test Kitchen transport.
 In some cases, the default firewall settings will not allow immediate connections via WinRM.
 With a post create script, you can remotely execute statements to enable this.

 Add all necessary commands with the `post_create_script` property.
 These commands get invoked via the Guest Operations API (VMware Tools), which does not